Approximate information maximization for bandit games: Introduction

 \section{Introduction}

-Multi-armed bandit problems have raised a vast interest in the past decades.
-They embody the challenge of balancing exploration and exploitation and have been applied to various different settings such as online recommendation \citep{bresler2014latent}, medical trials \citep{thompson1933likelihood}, dynamic pricing \citep{boer2015dynamic}, and reinforcement learning-based decision making \citep{silverMasteringGameGo2016,ryzhovKnowledgeGradientAlgorithm2012}.
-Besides the classic stochastic version of the multi-armed bandit problem, many subsequent extensions have been developed, providing finer models for specific applications.
+Multi-armed bandit problems have attracted wide attention in the past decades.
+They embody the challenge of balancing exploration and exploitation and have been applied to various settings such as online recommendation \citep{bresler2014latent}, medical trials \citep{thompson1933likelihood}, dynamic pricing \citep{boer2015dynamic}, and reinforcement learning-based decision making \citep{silverMasteringGameGo2016,ryzhovKnowledgeGradientAlgorithm2012}.
+Besides the classic stochastic version of the multi-armed bandit problem, many subsequent extensions have been developed, providing richer models for specific applications.
 These extensions include linear bandits \citep{li2010contextual}, many-armed bandits \citep{bayati2020unreasonable}, and pure exploration problems such as thresholding bandits \citep{locatelliOptimalAlgorithmThresholding2016} or top-K bandits \citep{kalyanakrishnanPACSubsetSelection2012,kaufmannComplexityBestarmIdentification2016}.

 In the classic setting, an agent chooses an arm at each time step and observes a stochastic reward.
 Since they only observe the payoff of the chosen arm, the agent should regularly explore suboptimal arms.
-This is often referred as the exploration-exploitation trade-off.
+This is often referred to as the exploration-exploitation trade-off.
 An agent can exploit its current knowledge to optimize gains by drawing the current empirically best arm or exploring other arms to potentially increase future gains.

-In the infinite horizon setting, optimal strategies are characterized asymptotically by the Lai and Robbins bound \citep{lai1985asymptotically}.
-Among them, upper confidence bound (UCB, \citet{auerUsingUpperConfidence2000, garivier_kl-ucb_2011}) methods associate a tuned confidence index to each arm, Thompson sampling \citep{kaufmann2012thompson,agrawalThompsonSamplingContextual2013} relies on sampling the action from the posterior distribution that maximizes the expected reward, and deterministic minimum empirical divergence (DMED) \citep{hondaAsymptoticallyOptimalBandit2010a} builds on a balance between the maximum likelihood of an arm being the best and the posterior expectation of the regret.
+Optimal strategies are characterized asymptotically by the Lai and Robbins bound \citep{lai1985asymptotically}.
+Among them, upper confidence bound \citep[UCB,][]{auerUsingUpperConfidence2000, garivier_kl-ucb_2011} methods greedily pull the arm maximizing some tuned confidence index; Thompson sampling \citep{kaufmann2012thompson,agrawalThompsonSamplingContextual2013} relies on sampling mean rewards from a posterior distribution and chooses the arm with the largest random sample; deterministic minimum empirical divergence \citep[DMED,][]{hondaAsymptoticallyOptimalBandit2010a} builds on a balance between the maximum likelihood of an arm being the best and the posterior expectation of the regret.